youssef910/dom-ajax-repo/README.md

 # My Resume

 1. Fork and Clone this repo
-2. run `npm install` then `npm start` (don't worry if you don't understand these commands now, we will explain them in Node module)
+2. Run `npm install` then `npm start` (don't worry if you don't understand these commands now, we will explain them in Node module)
 3. When you run `npm start`, your browser should open the webpage immediately with hot reload enabled (i.e. when you change files, they will automatically be reflected on the page).

 ## Github API